Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 Sung Ja Hyun (Jin Se Yeon) is a beautiful young woman living during the Joseon period who is loved by two princes, with one willing to kill the other to have her.

-“Grand Prince” will be airing on March 3 on TV Chosun.
+“Grand Prince” premiered on March 3 on TV Chosun.

 Lee Da Hae makes her return to Korean dramas with “The Good Witch,” after three and a half years away.
 She plays Cha Doo Hee, a kind housewife, and Cha Sun Hee, her evil twin sister who works as a flight attendant, while Ryu Soo Young takes the role of daring co-pilot Song Woo Jin.

-“The Good Witch” will begin airing on SBS on March 3.
+“The Good Witch” premiered on SBS on March 3.

 “My Husband, Mr. Oh!” tells the story of Han Seung Joo (Uee), a passionate producer in her mid-30s who will do anything for viewership ratings and her struggles as a single woman in society.
 Sick of the societal prejudice against older single women, she gets married to a naive man named Oh Jak Doo (Kim Kang Woo).

-“My Husband, Mr. Oh!” will begin airing on MBC on March 3.
+“My Husband, Mr. Oh!” premiered on MBC on March 3.

 “That Man Oh Soo”